nest/nest-simulator/topology/doc/source/Topology_UserManual.md

                                 target); see also
                                 <https://www.nest-simulator.org/connection_management>.

-  `nest.GetNodes()`             Applied to a layer, returns GIDs of the layer elements.
+  `nest.GetNodes()`             Applied to a layer, returns node IDs of the layer elements.
                                 For simple layers, these are the actual model neurons, for composite layers the top-level subnets.

-  `nest.GetLeaves()`            Applied to a layer, returns GIDs of all actual model
+  `nest.GetLeaves()`            Applied to a layer, returns node IDs of all actual model
                                 neurons, ignoring subnets.

   `tp.GetPosition()`            Return the spatial locations of nodes.